Syuparn/Pangaea/docs/reference/chains.md

 ```

 #### Thoughtful Chain
-This chain returns receiver instead if returned value is `nil`.
+This chain returns receiver instead if returned value is `nil` or the call raises an error.

 ```pangaea
 (1:16)~@{|i| ['fizz][i%3] + ['buzz][i%5]}.puts # [1, 2, "fizz", 4, "buzz", ..., "fizzbuzz"]